Last updated: 11th August 2018

 - Bitcoin is risky, unregulated, and the price is very volatile.
 We’ve written a risk warning so please read it.

 - We are a commercial site.
 We generate some bitcoin from our mining, buying it locally if we need, or get some in through advertising.
 We use this to put our bitcoin where our mouth to fund the site.
-If you like what we’re doing, we have a donation address 19temixcj74Mp76kKrG2CcCNkYPH7dLuNy which you can throw some satoshi into the kitty.

 - We cover things we find cool, or that we can see lots of people are using, or things that we have come across in our use of bitcoin.